gverdeflor/drive-control-alg/README.md

 Suraj - Rewrote Makefile for Battery State Tests to hold all the proper linking information.
 Wrote tests for GLVSSafetyCheck and made corrections to the function.

 2/16/22
 Suraj - Wrote unit tests for existing battery state algorithm components.
+Rewrote Makefile for TV to include same structure as Battery State Tests and properly link in math and other libraries.